rhu2001/MCTSTicTacToe/README.md

 In the backpropagation phase, the algorithm begins at the node that rollout occurred at and increments its visit count.
 If the node's side is the opposite of the computer's side, then the node's win count is updated (in this implementation, the win count is incremented on a win or tie and is decremented on a loss).
 The reason that only opposite sides have their win counts updated is because when the algorithm is selecting a move, the move incurs a game state in which the opposite side is moving.
 The process of updating visit counts and win counts is repeated on the successive parents of the node until the root is reached.

-The 4 phases of the algorithm are repeated until the algorithm has exceeded a limit on runtime and/or computational power.
+The 4 phases of the algorithm are repeated until the algorithm has exceeded a limit on runtime and/or computational resources.
 At that point, the algorithm selects the move that will lead it to the child of the root with the highest win count / times visited ratio.